robin7g/swtpc-sound-card/README.md

 ## Instructions

-To run the Python Notebook you need to installed Jupyter Notebook instructions can be found here https://jupyter.org/install
+To run the Python Notebook you need to install Jupyter Notebook.
+Instructions can be found here https://jupyter.org/install

-Assembly language and complied with `AS02.EXE` the following command will output a S19 file but you need to add text `S9` at the end of the file on a line by itself so that it loads seamlessly into the SWPTC 6800
+Assembly language was complied with `AS02.EXE` written by Frank A. Kingswood.
+A link to the assembler compiler is here http://www.kingswood-consulting.co.uk/assemblers/

+ The following command will output a S19 file but you need to add text `S9` at the end of the file on a line by itself so that it loads seamlessly into the SWPTC 6800

 ```
 as02 -l -c -s -v play68-pwm.asm